 24. Painting Class

-Ready to bring out your inner artists?
-Why not book a painting class as the team bonding activity?
-Itâs fun, relaxing and you get to learn something new with no pressure on performance.
+Ready to bring out your inner artist?
+Why not book a painting class as a team bonding activity?
+Itâs fun, relaxing, and you get to learn something new with no pressure on performance.
+There are lots of different options for this, including pottery painting and guided canvas painting sessions, which makes it easy to find something that suits your team.

 25. Attend Sport Games

 If youâre fans, attending a sports game as a team is a great bonding experience.
-Ideally, youâll want to be in the stadium but if thatâs not possible you can also watch it live from the pub.
+Ideally, youâll want to be in the stadium, but if thatâs not possible, you can also watch it live from the pub together.

 26. Tag Rugby